julelang/manual/src/common-concepts/structures/index.md

 ## Static Fields

 Static fields can be accessed without any instance, like static methods.
-All fields used statically must be constant and are implemented with the `impl` statement.
+All fields used statically are constant and are implemented with the `impl` statement.

 For example: